Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-org.md

 ## Next Steps - Setup Your Inbox
 <div class="divider"></div>
-Now that Live Agent is setup for your Organisation, you will need to create your Projects Inbox:
+Now that Live Agent is setup for your Organisation, you will need to create your Project Inbox:

 - [**Setup your Project Inbox for Live Agent**]({{config.site_url}}ai/handover-providers/live-agent-setup/live-agent-setup-inbox/)